Darckore/utils/README.md

 # utils
-A header with various utility stuff
+Some headers with various utility stuff
+Include utils.hpp.
+Other files are not supposed to be included directly